 Make sure that the software is updated frequently based on the latest regulatory requirements, allowing you to always work in compliance with new ISO 27001, ISO 15189, ISO 17025, GMP, GDP, and GLP regulations.

 Computerized system validation in pharma and biotech is costly and time-intensive.
 Ideally, your eQMS platform offers a fully validated QMS, so decide on one with pre-validation.
-For example, Scilife is a pre-validated platform according to GAMP5 and 21 CFR part 11.
+For example, Scilife uses a GAMP5 validation approach for validating the system on the Amazon Web Services (AWS) platform.

 17. Document Management